evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 ### Product & Pricing Strategy
 - Focus on Skincare Expansion: Skincare drives the highest revenue due to volume, suggesting it should remain a primary focus in marketing and production.
 - Reevaluate Cosmetic Pricing: Cosmetics have the highest price but lower sales, indicating a need to review pricing strategies or improve value perception.
-- Leverage Premium SKUs: Products like SKU31 show high revenue despite low volume—these can be featured in premium collections or bundles.
+- Leverage Premium SKUs: Products like SKU31 show high revenue despite low volume, these can be featured in premium collections or bundles.

 ### Logistics Optimization
 - Prioritize Route A + Carrier A for bulk distribution due to lowest cost per unit.